Feizel/personal_portfolio/src/blogposts/certifications-vs-portfolios.md

 ## The balance

 Certifications are worth pursuing, just do not make the mistake of treating them like the whole game.
 They are one piece of the puzzle.
-Pair them with projects that show creativity, grit, and the ability to ship something a human can click on.
+Pair them with projects that show creativity, grit, and the ability to create something a human can click on.

 We are also lucky right now.
 AI makes mentorship feel close.
-You can refine ideas, ask for help building them, get explanations tuned to your level, and learn while shipping.
+You can refine ideas, ask for help building them, get explanations tuned to your level, and learn while building.
 The real limit is imagination, plus a little courage to release V1 when it is still rough.

 ## South African Perspective (2025)